 To obtain an MSPE, please submit here your CV, a motivation letter/ personal statement giving the writer an idea of who you are and what your professional motivations and plans are, and 3 noteworthy characteristics (see here, page 7).
 That will facilitate writing the MSPEs and make them more personalized.
 The said documents should be submitted not later than August 20.
 MSPEs will be prepared in the order in which the documents are received.

-Upon acceptance by the student, MSPE will be uploaded to ERAS by the JU MC SME.
+Upon acceptance by the student, MSPE will be uploaded to ERAS by the JU MC SME, together with the transcript.
 ECFMG requires 2 business days to process the documents submitted by the medical schools.
 The MSPEs were released to the programs on October 1 each year.

 Info on the application process and timeline is available here.